 How Divert works?

-Research shows prosecuting first time and low level offenders does not prevent them from re-offending.
+Research shows that prosecuting first time and low level offenders does not prevent re-offending.

-With high levels of re-offending in Cleveland, it is essential that offenders get support to turn their lives around at the earliest opportunity.
-In turn, this reduces the potential to create more victims of crime.
+With high levels of re-offending in Cleveland, it is vital that offenders get support to turn their lives around at the earliest opportunity.
+In turn, this reduces the potential for more victims of crime.

-- Putting victims at the heart of the process.
-Restorative Justice and victim awareness as an essential part of Divert.
-This give the victim an opportunity to have their voice heard.
+- It puts victims at the heart of the process.
+Restorative Justice and victim awareness are an essential part of Divert.
+They give victims an opportunity to make their voice heard.

-- Creating safer communities by reducing re-offending.
-By reducing people becoming entrenched in a cycle of offending, Divert minimises the impact on victims and communities.
+- It builds safer communities by reducing re-offending.
+By reducing the number of people offending, Divert minimises the impact on victims and communities.
 In turn, this increases public confidence in policing and builds safer, more cohesive communities.

-- Reducing the demand on policing.
-Police are under increasing pressure and have fewer resources to deal with incidents.
-Divert is a multi-agency partnership so it requires fewer police resources and frees up officers to deliver frontline policing.
+- It reduces the demand on policing.
+Police are under increasing pressure and have fewer resources.
+Divert is a multi-agency partnership.
+As a result, it requires fewer police resources and frees officers to deliver frontline services..

-The programme is led by the Office of the Police and Crime Commissioner and delivered by Cleveland Police and Durham Tees Valley Community Rehabilitation Company.
+Divert is led by the Office of the Police and Crime Commissioner and delivered by the Probation Service.

-In March 2020, the PCC-funded Heroin Assisted Treatment scheme and Cleveland Divert were recognised by Her Majesty’s Inspectorate of Probation.
+In March 2020, the PCC-funded Heroin Assisted Treatment scheme and Cleveland Divert were recognised by Her Majesty’s Inspectorate of Probation Service North East.

-HMI Probation saw both as innovative ways to tackle crime, address substance misuse and prevent re-offending
+HMI Probation praised both projects as innovative ways to tackle crime, address substance misuse and prevent re-offending